-

 Diet / Feeding

-- Diet of the tiger shark is one of the most diverse of any shark.
+- The diet of the tiger shark is one of the most diverse of any shark.

 - Diet consists of many species of bony fish, sharks, rays, marine mammals (such as seals and dolphins), marine reptiles (such as turtles and sea snakes), invertebrates (such as crustaceans, cephalopods and jellies) and sea birds.